-We have established the Tāmaki Response with our partners, which aims to create system-wide change to ensure more effective and efficient collective decision-making about social services within Tāmaki.
-This work will feed directly into strategic planning at a regional and national level by the Auckland District Health Board, Oranga Tamariki, and the Crown's Social Investment Board, to help ensure support services are designed based on a deep understanding of community needs and enablers.
+Tāmaki Response was set up in 2018 as a specialist hub that puts Tāmaki whānau and tamariki at the heart of social services.
+Tāmaki Response leads the design component within the TRC Social and Economic Regeneration Programme, which is strongly aligned with the Government's priorities to raise living standards and wellbeing for families and reduce child poverty.
+Our work in this area is about improving outcomes for Tāmaki whānau by delivering more effective and joined-up social services targeted at those who will gain the most benefit from them.
+This work feeds directly into strategic planning at a regional and national level by the Auckland District Health Board, Oranga Tamariki, and the Crown's Social Investment Board, to help ensure support services are designed based on a deep understanding of community needs and enablers.